Femtonics/FemtoAPI/docs/kb/api2/femtoapi-v2-0-home/femtoapi-2-0/the-femtoapi-matlab-client/helper-classes-and-functions.md

 **configuredAxes = getConfiguredAxes(obj);**

 Gets the name of currently configured axes as string array.
-It uses local data, so must be called after  getAcquisitionState()(API2-A-1448161788) or  getAxisPositions()(API2-A-1448161794) command.
+It uses local data, so must be called after  getAcquisitionState() ([Get acquisition state](../the-femtoapi-command-reference/get-acquisition-state.md)) or  getAxisPositions() ([Manipulating axis positions](../the-femtoapi-command-reference/manipulating-axis-positions.md)) command.

 **isConfigured = isAxisConfigured(obj,axisName)**

 Returns whether the given axis name is valid or not.
-It uses local data, so must be called after  getAcquisitionState()(API2-A-1448161788) or  getAxisPositions()(API2-A-1448161794) command.
+It uses local data, so must be called after  getAcquisitionState() ([Get acquisition state](../the-femtoapi-command-reference/get-acquisition-state.md)) or  getAxisPositions() ([Manipulating axis positions](../the-femtoapi-command-reference/manipulating-axis-positions.md)) command.

  **taskParameters = getTaskParameters(obj,taskType,spaceName)**

 Gets the parameters for the specified task and space.
 Task type can be 'resonant' or 'galvo', and if space name is not given, default space is considered.
-It uses local data, so to get up-to-date information,  getAcquisitionState()(API2-A-1448161788) command must be called before this.
+It uses local data, so to get up-to-date information,  getAcquisitionState() ([Get acquisition state](../the-femtoapi-command-reference/get-acquisition-state.md)) command must be called before this.

 **activeSubTask = getActiveSubTaskForTask(obj,taskType,varargin)**

 Gets the active sub task (measurement mode, e.g. timeseries, Z-Stack, volume scan) for the given task (which can be resonant or galvo).
-It uses local data, so to get up-to-date information,  getAcquisitionState()(API2-A-1448161788) command must be called before this.
+It uses local data, so to get up-to-date information,  getAcquisitionState() ([Get acquisition state](../the-femtoapi-command-reference/get-acquisition-state.md)) command must be called before this.

 **parameters = getActiveSubTaskParameters(obj, taskType)**

 Gets the parameters of the active sub task (measurement mode, e.g. timeseries, Z-Stack, volume scan) for the given task (which can be resonant or galvo).
-It uses local data, so to get up-to-date information,  getAcquisitionState()(API2-A-1448161788) command must be called before this.
+It uses local data, so to get up-to-date information,  getAcquisitionState() ([Get acquisition state](../the-femtoapi-command-reference/get-acquisition-state.md)) command must be called before this.

 **\[activeTask, activeSubTask] = getActiveTaskAndSubTask(obj,varargin)**

 Gets the active task (can be resonant or galvo) and sub task (measurement mode, e.g. timeseries, Z-Stack, volume scan).
-It uses local data, so to get up-to-date information,  getAcquisitionState()(API2-A-1448161788) command must be called before this.
+It uses local data, so to get up-to-date information,  getAcquisitionState() ([Get acquisition state](../the-femtoapi-command-reference/get-acquisition-state.md)) command must be called before this.

 # Common helpers of FemtoAPIProcessing and FemtoAPIAcquisition classes